Governance

 Lamija Tanović (Bosnia and Herzegovina) served as the Chair of the Executive Committee of the UWC-IBO Initiative in Bosnia and Herzegovina since its establishment in May 2005.
 She was the Head of the International Department for Education and Culture at the BiH Ministry of Foreign Affairs (2001-2004) and BiH Ambassador to Denmark (1994-2001).
 Professor Tanović currently lectures in Physics at the Sarajevo School of Science and Technology.

-Pilvi Torsti (Finland) serves as an MP in the Finnish national parliament, and is Adjunct Professor of Political History at the University of Helsinki.
+Pilvi Torsti (Finland) works as the director of European Training Foundation, EU agency in Turin, Italy working on education and training policies and human capital development outside the EU countries supporting the EU external services.
+Prior to ETF Pilvi served 2013-2023 as the State Secretary of three ministries (education, employment, transport&communication) in Finland and as an MP in the Finnish national parliament.
+She is Adjunct Professor of Political History at the University of Helsinki.
 She has served in the Helsinki City Government (2012-2017) and the Helsinki City Council (since 2012).
 Doctor Torsti was appointed the State Secretary for the Minister of Education (2013-2015) and a Special Advisor to the Minister at the Ministry of Employment and Economy (2011-2013).
-Before serving in the government she worked as a Research Director and Programme Director in a post-war educational project, being also one of the founders of the United World College in Mostar.
+Before serving in the government she worked as a Research Director and Programme Director in a post-war educational project, being also one of the three founders of the United World College in Mostar.
 Doctor Torsti has worked as a journalist and authored several academic and general interest books, and has been honored for her work towards peace.
 She is a UWC graduate (AD 1995) and an Eisenhower Fellow 2013.
+Dr Torsti has lived in Bosnia and Herzegovina for several years between 1999 and 2006, speaks the local languages.
+She is married with three children of whom one was born in Sarajevo 2006.

 Sandra Ann Thomas (United Kingdom) has 35 years of classroom experience, as a teacher of IB English, and A-level English Literature.
 At the United World College of the Adriatic (1995-2009) she worked as an English teacher, Head of Department and as Deputy Head (1997-2009), with responsibility for all aspects of the academic programme, pastoral care and university counselling.
 At UWC Adriatic, Mrs Thomas shared a residence with students for fourteen years.
 Her extensive experience includes participation in UWC student selections, IB examinations, and UWC audits.

-Andrew Bennett (United Kingdom) worked at UWCSEA in Singapore (1981-2004), the final 11 years as Head of College.
+Andrew Bennett worked at UWCSEA in Singapore (1981-2004), the final 11 years as Head of College.
 He has also served as the Chair of the UWC Heads Committee.
-From 2006 to 2015, Mr Bennett was employed by St Joseph's Institution in Singapore, initially as the founding Principal of SJI International.
+From 2006 to 2015, Mr Bennett was employed by St Joseph's Institution in Singapore, initially as the founding Principal of SJI International and later as CEO and adviser.
 He is retired and living in the UK.

 Judy Peritz Wynne (UK) is a parent member of the College Board.
 Judy is currently working as Interim Head of International Sales at Firefly Learning, London and before that she has been Head of Marketing, EMEA at 3P Learning Ltd. Her extensive international work experience also include positions in the USA and Israel and the main focus of her career has been working in companies that wanted to impact students’ learning and in terms of enabling personalised learning routes and as well as access to quality educational content.
 Judy holds a Master's degree in Education from Trenton State College and is skilled and comfortable in multilingual and multicultural audiences across geographies.